aj-2801/Fiber_DNS_SBT/README.md

-# FiberDNS-SBT: inertial slender fibers in homogeneous isotropic turbulence
+# Fiber_DNS_SBT: inertial slender fibers in homogeneous isotropic turbulence

 An MPI-parallel Fortran framework coupling pseudo-spectral direct numerical simulation (DNS) of homogeneous isotropic turbulence with inertial slender-body theory (SBT) for finite-Reynolds-number fiber dynamics.

 ## Overview

-`FiberDNS-SBT` is designed to simulate the coupled evolution of an incompressible turbulent flow and one or more slender fibers in a triply periodic domain.
+`Fiber_DNS_SBT` is designed to simulate the coupled evolution of an incompressible turbulent flow and one or more slender fibers in a triply periodic domain.

 The framework combines: